danwing/cidfi/draft-wing-cidfi.md

 HTTPS servers, including QUIC servers, are frequently behind load balancers.

-With CIDFI, all the communications to the load-balanaced QUIC server are over the same UDP 4-tuple as the primary QUIC connection but in a different QUIC stream.
+With CIDFI, all the communications to the load-balanced QUIC server are over the same UDP 4-tuple as the primary QUIC connection but in a different QUIC stream.
 This means no changes are required to ECMP load balancers or to CID-aware load balancers when using a CIDFI-aware back-end QUIC server.